-Akagera National Park boat tours are conducted on Lake Ihema, which is found in the Kayonza district, which is in the southern part of the Akagera National Park.
-Lake Kivu is shared by Rwanda and the Democratic Republic of the Congo, Lake Kivu is slightly larger than Lake Ihema.
+Akagera National Park boat tours are conducted on Lake Ihema, which is found in the Kayonza district, which is in the southern part of the park.
+Lake Kivu is shared by Rwanda and the Democratic Republic of the Congo.
+Lake Kivu is slightly larger than Lake Ihema.

 While on Lake Ihema, travelers can see various water animals such as hippos, crocodiles, and many bird species.
 At Lake Ihema, more frequently seen bird species include the shoebill stork, plovers, papyrus gonolek, herons, hawks’ sandpipers, jacana, and malachite kingfishers, to name a few.

 The primary plant species located on this lake is papyrus, and a seasonal papyrus swamp surrounds it.
-Because a wetland protects the lake's wildlife species, this papyrus swamp makes the perfect home for many wildlife.
+Because a wetland protects the lake's wildlife species, this papyrus swamp makes the perfect home for many wildlife species.

 How do you reach Lake Ihema?

 Lake Ihema is in the Akagera National Park.
 Travelers can either take a minibus to the park or connect from Kigali on a 2-hour road transfer to get to Lake Ihema, which is inside the Akagera National Park.
 If a traveler chooses a bus, keep in mind that there is a chance of missing the scheduled boat trip because the buses are not scheduled and leave at random times.

 Lake Ihema has boat trips from 7:30 a.m. to 8:30 a.m., 9:00 a.m. to 10:00 a.m. for the morning shifts, 3 p.m. to 4 p.m. for the afternoon shifts, and 4:30 p.m. to 6:00 p.m. for the evening shifts.